 The paper is organized as follows.
 In section \ref{sec2} we review the main features of the classical metric-affine bumblebee model.
 In section \ref{sec3} we study the quantum corrections at the one-loop level in the weak gravitational field limit and up to first order in $\xi$.
-Subsections \ref{subsec31} and \ref{subsec32} will be dedicated to calculate the one-loop contributions around a trivial and an arbitrary background for the bumblebee field respectively.
 Finally, we conclude in section \ref{sec4}.
 Throughout the paper we use natural units $c=\hbar=1$.